-The other widely utilized market approach based method to valuation is the Guideline Public Company Method, which is based upon the theory that an indication of value of the subject property interest can be derived through the valuation multiples of the freely traded, minority interest registered shares of publicly traded companies.
-Identifying public companies is particularly challenging for valuation analysts appraising outpatient enterprises because, in many instances, public companies that with sufficient badges of homogeneity may not exist.
-For example, in September 2014, the Duff & Phelps Healthcare Sector Update reported that there were no publicly traded physician practices.
-Also, the September 2014 Duff & Phelps Healthcare Sector Update reported that there were two publicly traded ambulatory surgery centers.
+The other widely utilized market approach based method to valuation is the Guideline Public Company Method, which is based upon the theory that an indication of value of the subject property interest can be derived through the valuation multiples of the freely traded, minority interest registered shares of publicly traded companies.[7]
+Identifying public companies is particularly challenging for valuation analysts appraising outpatient enterprises because, in many instances, public companies with sufficient badges of homogeneity may not exist.
+For example, in September 2014, the Duff & Phelps Healthcare Sector Update reported that there were no publicly traded physician practices.[8]
+Also, the September 2014 Duff & Phelps Healthcare Sector Update reported that there were two publicly traded ambulatory surgery centers (ASCs).
 A valuation analyst should use care when using databases of publicly traded companies (e.g., the Companies by SIC Code index in Ibbotson's Cost of Capital Yearbook; the SEC's Electronic Data Gathering, Analysis and Retrieval (EDGAR) Database, Yahoo!
 Finance's Industry Center, Bloomberg, S&P Capital IQ's Industry Surveys) to assist in the search for comparable public companies because companies within a Standard Industrial Classification (SIC) code may lack sufficient homogeneity.
-For example, SIC code 8011: Offices and Clinics of Doctors of Medicine is shared by many dissimilar companies from medical practices, to freestanding emergency departments, and ambulatory surgical centers (ASCs).
+For example, SIC code 8011: Offices and Clinics of Doctors of Medicine is shared by many dissimilar companies from medical practices, to freestanding emergency departments, ASCs.[9]

-A key point of consideration when using the Guideline Public Company Method is that valuation analysts should adjust the valuation ratios utilized in the analysis for the differences between the guideline public companies and the subject property interest (e.g., adjustments for expected growth, capital structure, or size).
-A valuation analyst may want to adjust the valuation ratios for the differences in size between the subject property interest and the guideline public companies utilized because, historically, small companies have been perceived as more risk and, as a result have had lower valuation ratios than larger companies.
+A key point of consideration when using the Guideline Public Company Method is that valuation analysts should adjust the valuation ratios utilized in the analysis for the differences between the guideline public companies and the subject property interest (e.g., adjustments for expected growth, capital structure, or size).[10]
+A valuation analyst may want to adjust the valuation ratios for the differences in size between the subject property interest and the guideline public companies utilized because, historically, small companies have been perceived as more risky and, as a result, have had lower valuation ratios than larger companies.[11]

-In selecting which market approach based methods to employ, a valuation analyst should balance consideration of the sufficiency, validity, and efficacy of the available transactional data reported, as well as, the applicability of such indications of value as may be determined to arise out of observations from such distinct sources as historical transactional data of privately held companies and historical transactions of minority equity interests in publicly traded companies.
+In selecting which market approach based methods to employ, a valuation analyst should balance consideration of the sufficiency, validity, and efficacy of the available transactional data reported, as well as, the applicability of such indications of value as may be determined to arise out of observations from such distinct sources as historical transactional data of privately held companies and historical transactions of minority equity interests in publicly traded companies.[12]

-The final installment of this five-part series will address the use of an asset/cost approach to value outpatient enterprises.
+The fourth and final installment of this series will address the use of an asset/cost approach to value outpatient enterprises.

-&quot;Valuing a Business: The Analysis and Appraisal of Closely Held Companies", By Shannon Pratt and Alina Niculita, 5th Edition, New York, NY: McGraw Hill, 2008, p.
-63, 262-266, 310-311.

-2 &quot;Healthcare Valuation: The Financial Appraisal of Enterprises, Assets, and Services", by Robert James Cimasi, MHA, ASA, FRICS, MCBA, AVA, CM&AA, Hoboken, NJ: John Wiley & Sons, 2014, p.
-96-98, 102.

-Pratt & Nicultia, 2008, p.
-310-311.

-See October 2014 HCC Topics article titled "Utilizing the Income Approach to Appraise Outpatient Enterprises" for further discussion on the value drivers of outpatient enterprises.

-5 &quot;Requirements for a Determination that a Facility or an Organization has Provider-Based Status" 42 C.F.R. § 413.65(e)(3)(i) (11/6/2014).

-See August 2014 HCC Topics article titled "Determination of the Appropriate Standard of Value and Premise of Value" for further definition of Fair Market Value.

-Cimasi, 2014, p.
-102.

-8 &quot;Healthcare Sector Update", Duff & Phelps, September 2014.
+- "Valuing a Business: The Analysis and Appraisal of Closely Held Companies", By Shannon Pratt and Alina Niculita, 5th Edition, New York, NY: McGraw Hill, 2008, p.
+63, 262-266, 310-311. - [2] "Healthcare Valuation: The Financial Appraisal of Enterprises, Assets, and Services", By Robert James Cimasi, MHA, ASA, FRICS, MCBA, AVA, CM&AA, Hoboken, NJ: John Wiley & Sons, 2014, p.
+96-98, 102. - [3] Pratt & Nicultia, 2008, p.
+310-311. - [4] See NACVA QuickRead article entitled "Utilizing the Income Approach to Appraise Outpatient Enterprises" for further discussion on the value drivers of outpatient enterprises. - [5] "Requirements for a Determination that a Facility or an Organization has Provider-Based Status" 42 C.F.R. § 413.65(e)(3)(i) (11/6/2014). - [6] See NACVA QuickRead article entitled "Determination of the Appropriate Standard of Value and Premise of Value" for further definition of Fair Market Value. - [7] Cimasi, 2014, p.
+102. - [8] "Healthcare Sector Update", Duff & Phelps, September 2014.